Nepal Travel Guide : Everest Base Camp Trekking

 - Water/windproof trousers

 - Gaiters (For monsoon and winter)

 - Medicines And First Aid Kits (Please note Peregrine’s team will carry the first-aid kit bag during the trek.
-However, we still recommend you bring your personalized first-aid kit as well.)
+However, we still recommend you bring your personalized first-aid kit.)

 - Ibuprofen for general aches and pains

 - Immodium or Pepto Bismol capsules for upset stomach or diarrhea